jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 ```

 But we can digg a little further...
 Our next app may not be a _Todo List_, but we're probably going to follow the same pattern:
-- Think about it in terms of data, events and views.
+- We'll think about it in terms of data, events and views.
-- A `model` object.
-- A `render` method.
-- An `updateModel` helper that enforces an _unidirectional data flow_.
-- A `rootElement` in which the view DOM is rendered.
-- Event handlers and bindings.
+- We'll have a `model` object, a `render` method, an `updateModel` helper and a `rootElement`.
+- We'll define event handlers.

 So, if we start extracting these recurring bits... we might have just discovered a framework 🤔.